scottzach1/Project-Beans/project_requirement/project-requirement.md

 - The rocket's body is composed of non-metal materials
 - The rocket has a recovery system in the form of a streamer or parachute
-- The rocket's motor must be for commercial use and officially certified
+- The rocket's motor is manufactured by a certified company.
 - The rocket must be manually ignited through an electric ignition system